Which school do you want to support?

 Our education system generally operates under the pretense that students learn at the same rate.
 In 2007 the New Commission on the Skills of the American Workforce issued an out-of-the-box report that called for schools to abandon traditional grade level advancement.
 Instead, it argued that in each subject students should advance from grade level to grade level when ready and finish when they are done.
 The report said that this would not only save money, but would also put students more in charge of their own destiny and release them earlier to pursue their dreams.
 This theme is echoed in the materials of online colleges.
 If you are ready to move on, why wait around?
 Lindsay, California is one of the few school districts to have embraced elements of this strategy.

 If students finished school earlier, they would reduce costs for taxpayers.
-The savings involved would be pretty small, but might be enough to act as an incentive; the New Commission report calls for using the money to offer students a kickback by investing the savings in tax-funded “personal competitiveness accounts.”
+The savings involved would be pretty small, but might be enough to act as an incentive; the New Commission report called for investing the savings in tax-funded “personal competitiveness accounts.”
 Such accounts would provide individuals with funds to pursue higher education or other endeavors.
 Others have carried this idea even further, proposing that financial incentives be put in place for all children, conditional on good behavior and success in school.

 The Local Control Funding Formula (LCFF) provides an opportunity to see if less compliance and regulation can result in better student outcomes.
 The old funding system required extensive compliance reports that ate up valuable school site administrator time and created barriers to local strategies for school improvement.